PolyAI named to Forbes AI 50 2023 list

 Conclusion

-While an RFP can be a valuable tool, it may not be necessary or effective when looking for a conversational AI partner.
+While an RFP can be a valuable tool, it may not be necessary or effective when looking for a call center voice AI partner.

 A more collaborative and open approach to this rapidly evolving and specialized technology can be more effective.